What is Faith Community Nursing?

 "...a specialized practice of professional nursing that focuses on the intentional care of the spirit as well as the promotion of whole-

 This is a certificate course with CEUs for nurses with an active RN license.
-Class size has not been determined.
+Class size has been set at 12.
 For more information about this course and registration, download the Basic Course Brochure (Date to be announced, planning on February 2020.)

 Who Teaches the Course?